jxandercrawford/Data-Vizualization-Class-Project/README.md

 ## Conclusion

   The feed grain sector of the United States agriculture industry is an expansive trade.
-It makes up approximatly 4.8% of the continental United States land area.
+It makes up approximately 4.8% of the continental United States land area in 2020.
+Corn is the largest commodity in the sector account for a large majority of the land area and production in 2020.
+The evolution of the sector has shown an increased production of corn in the past 90 years.
+The disappearance of feed grains has also evolved in the past 45 years.
+The use of which feed grains are named for, feed, is losing its share in the disappearance of the crops.
+This loss in feed share in the disappearance is paired with an explosion of the use of feed grains for human consumption.
+These trends have become especially pronounced in the past 30 years.